Samuel-CHLam/wcr_constitution/index.md

 1. Committee
-    1. There shall be a Committee consisting of
+    1. There shall be a Committee of full members of the WCR.
+The Committee consists of the following positions:
         1. a President,
         1. a Vice-President,
         1. a Treasurer,